MEXICO, MARXISTS & JACK KEROUAC

 While booze and drugs became Bobbyʼs antidote to an absurd world, baseball became Davieʼs.
 He had no interest in altered states of consciousness and looked forward to next yearʼs baseball season.
 Surely, a professional contract loomed on the horizon.
 If not, he could always move to San Francisco, climb aboard that Liberal Express and get a free ride on a government gravy train.
 Not so with Tony Rossi.
 The happy-go-lucky maverick dug the scene in San Francisco and never got that monkey off his back.
 He returned to Olivehurst-Linda but never again donned a baseball uniform; instead, choosing to go over to the wild side.
 Although his and Van Rothʼs relationship remained cordial, their paths would go in opposite directions.
 For Van Roth, all directions pointed towards professional baseball while Roscoeʼs route was headed towards state prison, and sure enough, tall barb-wired fences lurked around the corner and would enclose the young rogue just a few years down the road.

 Such was the atmosphere laid upon and mostly accepted by Bobby Van Roth through this underground literature and new life in San Francisco and Veracruz.
 Davie Van Roth was exposed to the disease but remained immune due to the inoculation of baseball.
 He didnʼt need any of this tomfoolery for he had a different crutch, baseball, and loved playing the game.
 For the time being, he would have none of this foolish fandango and left all those false delusions in San Francisco.
-On opening-day of the 1967 baseball season, at age 17, Van Roth struck out 19 batters and shut out the three-time defending Sierra Foothill League champion Oroville Tigers 1-0.
+On opening-day of the 1967 baseball season, at age 17, Van Roth struck out 19 batters and shut out the three-time defending league champion 1-0.
 The 19 Kʼs set a new school record that still stands today.
 The virus lay dormant.